New to the University

-- Complete mandatory training courses: Equality and Diversity, Unconscious bias and Information Security
+- Complete mandatory training courses: Equality and Diversity; Implicit bias; Challenging Behaviour: Dealing with bullying and harassment in the workplace and Information Security

 - Find out more about RDM by reading the Benefits, Work/Life Balance, Equality and Diversity, Career Progression and Training and Regulations and Policy sections of our website.